 Answers

-The highest NDVI is usually during the main growing season, often in July or August in this region, but the exact month can vary by pixel and year.
+The highest NDVI is usually during the main growing season, often July or August in this region, but the exact month can vary by pixel and year.

 Optional extension¶